 And then if massages don’t result in sex, that’s fine because you both got pleasure, relaxation, and bonding out of it.

 What if the next time you wanted sex, you initiated a big heavy make out session and some dry humping?
 Or a hot shower for both of you?
-Or a date night?
-Or a really sensual dinner?
+A date night?
+A sensual dinner?